sauyog/linux/Readme.md

 ●	Remove the ‘kvm-intel’ module from current kernel

-●	Reload the kvm-intel module by giving ept=0 at the path insmod /lib/modules/5.15.0+/kernel/arch/x86/kvm/kvm-intel.ko ept=0
+●	Reload the kvm-intel module by giving ept=0 at the path insmod /lib/modules/5.13.0-39-generic/kernel/arch/x86/kvm/kvm-intel.ko ept=0

 ●	Booted the VM again, making the note of exits

 What did you learn from the count of exits?
 Was the count what you expected?
 If not, why not?

-The exits count in shadow paging increases when compared to the nested paging.
-Yes, the count was expected.
-The overheads associated with shadow paging are eliminated with nested paging.
-Unlike shadow paging, the hypervisor does not need to intercept and replicate the guest’s modification of the guest page table.
+When compared to stacked paging, the number of exits in shadow paging increases.
+Yes, the count was anticipated.
+Nested paging eliminates the overheads associated with shadow paging.
+The hypervisor does not need to intercept and reproduce the visitor's modification of the guest page table, unlike shadow paging.

 What changed between the two runs (ept vs no-ept)?

-The changes between the two runs with ept and without ept are the exit counts.
-The exit count has been increased with no-ept due to the overhead associated with shadow paging.
+The exit counts differ between the two runs with ept and without ept.
+Due to the overhead associated with shadow paging, the exit count has been increased with no-ept.

-The output is placed at the path cmpe283/Assignment-4/Assignment_4.docx

 Output before boot is: